willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-**Response**
+**Response**<br>
 Return HTTP `200 OK`

 ##### POST /teams/{teamsId}/update

 When a change is made to an Shifts entity in a [schedule](/graph/api/resources/schedule?view=graph-rest-1.0) with a [workforceIntegration](/graph/api/resources/workforceintegration?view=graph-rest-1.0), Shifts calls this endpoint to get approval.
 When approved, the change is saved in Shifts.

-As your WFM system is the source of truth, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
+As your WFM system is the system of record, when the connector receives a request to this endpoint, it should first attempt to make the change in the WFM system.
 If the change is successful, return success.
 Otherwise, return failure.

-###### X-MS-WFMPassthrough header

 Shifts calls this endpoint for every change (including changes initiated from the connector/WFM system).
 If the connector sent an update to Shifts using Graph API and added the `X-MS-WFMPassthrough: workforceIntegratonId` header, the request coming to this endpoint will have the same header.
 This allows you to identify and handle these requests appropriately.
-For example, return success without making the same change in the WFM system because it would be redundant and can cause the connector to get stuck in an infinite loop.
+For example, return success without making the same change in the WFM system as it would be redundant and can cause the connector to get stuck in an infinite loop.

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
 The response body must have the status and error message that reflects the appropriate sub call error state.
 Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Graph).

+###### Make Shifts read-only for one-way sync

+To do this, return a failure response for all requests from Shifts.

+For example, if you don't want users making changes to shifts in Shifts, the endpoint must return a failure response whenever it receives a request regarding a shift entity.

 ###### Example

 **Request**<br>
 WfiRequestContainer

+The following example shows a request that asks whether a shift entity (a shift with ID SHFT_12345678-1234-1234-1234-1234567890ab) with the properties outlined in "body" can be saved in Shifts.
+This request was triggered when a user created a shift in Shifts.

 ```http
 {